 - Event marketing

 - TV/ Radio

 Although it is important to consider all of these, the main players should be your content marketing and SEO, your social media marketing, and your email automation strategy.
-Digital marketing is the golden ticket to increasing exposure and outreach, so these should be where your company prioritises their efforts.
+Digital marketing is the golden ticket to increasing exposure and outreach, so these should be where your company prioritises its efforts.
 Your marketing budget and plan should include a pool of resources and time to devote to this.

-What happens if I don’t have a marketing budget
+What happens if I don’t have a marketing budget?

 For any business, devising a marketing budget may seem a timely exercise, but is worth its weight in gold.
 It will ensure you can take your business in the right direction, and with a firm budget behind you to deliver on promises, everybody will be satisfied.